11 Ways to Find REO Homes in Your Area

 Some real estate portals will list pre-foreclosure and foreclosure properties as well as homes currently for sale.
 You can attend the auction and purchase the property, but keep in mind you’ll likely need all cash to do so.

-If you want to hold out and the house doesn’t sell, you can wait for it to come up as an REO property.
+If you’re not in a rush, you can also wait to see if the property becomes an REO home if it doesn’t sell during foreclosure.
 This is a good way to approach the purchase if you don’t want to deal with the foreclosure process.

 4. Go to an auction website

-Auction websites, like auction.com, may have a dedicated section for bank-owned properties.
-Auction.com has a wide selection of bank-owned properties that you can browse by entering your preferred location and then using the “asset type” menu to search for bank-owned properties in that area.
+Auction websites may have a dedicated section for REO homes.
+Auction.com, for instance, allows you to browse properties by entering your preferred location and then using the “asset type” filter to narrow down your search.

 5. Head straight to a bank’s website